lavafroth/ghoul/README.md

 # cloakshell
 Powershell reverse shell via WebSockets

+### As of December 15, 2022, cloakshell has stopped working on Windows machines.
+Tested against Windows 10 and 11.

 #### Quickstart

 On the attacker machine install the dependencies and run the command and control server.